Separate names with a comma.

 Truely an extraordinary place

-or Red Desert .... pretty damn easy to cross it since its asphalt all the way.
+The Kyzylkum (or Red Desert) .... pretty damn easy to cross it since its asphalt all the way.
 But in the good old days it was considered a land of death.

 Here the mighty X-Challenge shrugs off the once deadly challenges of the Kyzyl Kum, between Khiva and Bukhara.